Sophie Willan: Personal life

-On 18 May 2025, Willan announced via Instagram that she and partner, chef Carniel Francis Levy, are expecting a baby boy in November 2025.
+On 18 May 2025, Willan announced via Instagram that she and her partner, chef Carniel Francis Levy, were expecting a child.
+Their son was born on 30 November 2025.

 Awards

 Willan won a BAFTA Television Craft Award for Best Writer: Comedy for the pilot of Alma's Not Normal.
-At the 2022 British Academy Television Awards, Willan was awarded the Best Female Comedy Performance for her performance in the series, which was nominated for Best Scripted Comedy.
+At the 2022 British Academy Television Awards, Willan was awarded the Best Female Comedy Performance for her performance in the series, which was also nominated for Best Scripted Comedy.

 In 2022, Willan received an honorary doctorate from the University of Bolton for her contribution to television and comedy.